ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 When we talk about messaging in this exercise, we upgrade the definition for all digital communication and data exchange.
 The similar principles apply also in there.

-The first task covers the basics of encryption and public-key cryptography.
+The first task covers the basics of public-key cryptography and encryption.
 In the second task, we explore a bit about digital entities and trust systems in that context; how is the trust of the web page built.
+On the third task, we observe what certificates are.

 > The workload is based on the assumption that students will use LLMs!